junxit/us-congress-bills-109/metadata.md

 - 2005-06-30 — Introduced in Senate
 - 2005-06-30 — Read twice and referred to the Committee on Environment and Public Works.
+- 2005-07-20 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2005-08-31 — Committee on Environment and Public Works.
+Reported by Senator Inhofe under authority of the order of the Senate of 07/29/2005 without amendment.
+With written report No. 109-125.
+- 2005-08-31 — Committee on Environment and Public Works.
+Reported by Senator Inhofe under authority of the order of the Senate of 07/29/2005 without amendment.
+With written report No. 109-125.
+- 2005-08-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 196.